Frequently Asked Questions About Solar...

 Solar power, like other renewable energy resources, has many environmental and health benefits.
 Going solar reduces greenhouse gas emissions, which contribute to climate change, and also results in fewer air pollutants like sulfur dioxide and particulate matter, which can cause health problems.

 The easiest way to find out how much you pay for electricity (and how much electricity you use per month) is to take a look at your utility bill.
 Take your monthly charges and divide that by how many kWh you used for that month.
 This will tell you how much you're spending per kWh.
+Currently, the average kWh rate is $.45/kWh.

 The amount of power your solar energy system can generate is dependent on sunlight.
 As a result, your solar panels will produce slightly less energy when the weather is cloudy, and no energy at night.
 However, because of high electricity costs and financial incentives, solar is a smart financial decision.